By Ruthie Bently

-CANIDAE All Natural Pet Foods recently donated prizes (which included high quality pet food and Frisbees) for Slovenia’s first Disc Dog competition.
+CANIDAE Pet Foods recently donated prizes (which included high quality pet food and Frisbees) for Slovenia’s first Disc Dog competition.
 It was hosted by the Maribor Kennel Club on Saturday, September 26, 2009.
 Fifty-six international teams from six countries (Hungary, the Netherlands, Croatia, Poland, the Czech Republic and Slovenia) competed in the event.
 The event was held to raise funds for Slovenia’s Horjul Animal Shelter.
 Their mission is to help as many homeless animals as possible by finding them new homes and providing them with temporary accommodations, health care and improved living conditions.

 The art of playing as a team with your dog and a round flying disc is known by more than one name: Dog Frisbee, Flying Dog Disc sport and Disc Dog.
 Because the name “Frisbee” is a registered trademark, the sport is officially known as Disc Dog.
 It is now an international sport, and there are teams in the United States, Australia, Japan, the Netherlands, Poland, Hungary, Slovenia, Croatia, the Czech Republic, Germany and Canada.
 There are now international competitions for teams, as well as demonstration events.